SolidBlock-cn/extshape/UpdateLog-en.md

 # Update log

+### 2.1.1

+- Fixed the incorrect subtitle of sound.
+- Fixed the issue that Extended Block Shapes Blockus cannot run correctly due to compilation issue.

 ### 2.1.0

 - Added blocks of various shapes for unwaxed copper blocks (waxed blocks already exist in previous versions).
 Now these blocks can be normally waxed and de-waxed.
 Unnwaxed block can be oxidized or restored.